cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-unc0ver-fugu14.md

 1. Download [unc0ver](https://unc0ver.dev) on your iOS Device and open the `.ipa` in AltStore
     - Make sure your iOS Device and Mac or PC are connected to the same WiFi network
 1. Once the `.ipa` installs, you should see a prompt that the jailbreak requires untethering, tap `Install Untethered Jailbreak`
-    - If you don't see this prompt after installing the `.ipa`, your device/version combination is incompatible, and you should return to [Get Started](/get-started).
+    - If you don't see this prompt after installing the `.ipa`, your device/version combination is incompatible, and you should return to <router-link to="/get-started">Get Started</router-link>.
 1. AltStore will install a placeholder application, once this completes, tap `Open Placeholder`
 1. Tap `Setup Fugu14`, then once the process completes, tap `OK`
 1. Re-open AltStore